yoru-choi/blog/posts/practices/agile-scrum-the-easy-guide-to-self-learning.md

 series:
 ---

-# 🛠️ Agile Scrum - A Simple Guide for Easy Learning
+# 🛠️ Agile Scrum - The Easy Guide to Self-Learning

 ## This guide has been prepared to support junior and mid-level developers in gaining a clear understanding of the Agile Scrum process, particularly in the context of collaborative team environments.